 Yeah, I didn’t think so.

-“Great.
-So if I want to create passive income — I just snap my fingers, and voila, it appears?”
+“Okay.
+So if I want passive income — I just snap my fingers, and voila, it appears?”

 “What are some examples of passive income?”

 - Dividends from stocks, index funds and exchange-traded funds

 - Rental income from properties that others manage

 - Royalties from books, music and other creative works

 - Income from businesses you own but don’t operate